Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 1. Not Testing Webhooks Locally

 Stripe won't send webhooks to localhost.
-Use Stripe CLI to forward webhooks during development:
+Use Stripe CLI:

 stripe listen --forward-to localhost:8000/stripe/webhook

-This saved me hours when I was debugging StudyLab's payment flow.
+This saved me hours debugging payment flows early on.

 2. Forgetting to Verify Webhook Signatures